Ast3risk-ops/website/content/Blog/blend_v4/index.md

 ## Steps

 {{< alert icon="lightbulb" cardColor="#1e3a8a" textColor="#f5f6fa" iconColor="#60a5fa">}}
 I'm assuming your Arch Linux system is already up and running.
 If it isn't, there's plenty of guides, and you can just use <code>archinstall</code>.
+If you're on a T2 Intel mac (2017 iMac Pro or an Intel Mac from 2018 and later), instructions are [here](https://wiki.t2linux.org/distributions/arch/installation/).
 {{< /alert >}}

 ### Add the `breakfast` repo